mgithubmessier/mmessier/README.md

   - Many different Sort Keys `sortedUniqueId`
     - ex.) for experience service, this is an ISO date representing the start date of each experience `"2023-12-24T00:00:00.000Z"`

+### Database Layer Future

+- Get the schema for the DynamoDB table stored in a terraform file and associate it with the other existing scripts instead of hardcoding its ARN

 ## App Deployment

 - We currently deploy using AWS Amplify, tied to a specific github branch, `application/mmessier`